core-wg/draft-dns-over-coap/draft-lenders-dns-over-coaps.md

 method.
 As a cache-friendly alternative, the FETCH method can be used, which is an extension to legacy CoAP, specified in {{!RFC8132}}.
-The FETCH method MUST not be used with a URI Template for which the DoC server already responded with a 4.05 Method Not Allowed, as the server might only implement legacy CoAP and does not support the FETCH method.
+The FETCH method MUST NOT be used with a URI Template for which the DoC server already responded with a 4.05 Method Not Allowed, as the server might only implement legacy CoAP and does not support the FETCH method.